Carcharodontosaurus: Resurgent interest

-In 2013, another genus and species of carcharodontosaurid, Sauroniops pachytholus, was named by Andrea Cau and colleagues based on a single frontal (bone at front and top of skull), though more material may be referrable to the taxon.
+In 2013, another genus and species of carcharodontosaurid, Sauroniops pachytholus, was named by Cau and colleagues based on a single frontal (bone at front and top of skull), though more material may be referrable to the taxon.
 Sauroniops validity has been questioned by several papers, with some stating that it is dubious (a species lacking diagnostic features) or a synonym of C. saharicus.
 This proposed synonymy has been disputed by others.
-Additionally, several remains belonging to an unnamed carcharodontosaurid distinct from Carcharodontosaurus, possibly the same as Sauroniops, were described by Paterna and Cau (2022).
+Furthermore, several remains belonging to an unnamed carcharodontosaurid distinct from Carcharodontosaurus, possibly the same as Sauroniops, were described by Paterna and Cau (2022).
+In 2015, a large neural arch (projection of bone at the top of a vertebra) of a dorsal vertebra from the Kem Kem Beds was informally described as belonging to a new genus and species of megaraptoran or carcharodontosaurid dubbed "Osteoporosia gigantea".
+This specimen is owned by the head of a Polish theme park chain who described it as belonging to a 15 m long carnosaur similar to Mapusaurus and Carcharodontosaurus.
+However, it was much smaller than proposed and may belong to C. saharicus or Sauroniops based on its carcharodontosaurid traits and origin.
 The South American genus Giganotosaurus was synonymized with Carcharodontosaurus in 1998 by Brazilian author Silvério Domingues Figueiredo and in 2010 by American paleontologist Gregory S. Paul, but no authors have since followed this assessment.

-Possible specimens

-Prior to the description of Sauroniops, Eocarcharia, and unnamed distinct carcharodontosaurids, many carcharodontosaurid remains were referred to Carcharodontosaurus due to it being the only carcharodontosaurid then known from the area.
-This led many fossils of carcharodontosaurids found during French geologic expeditions to North Africa to be assigned to Carcharodontosaurus based on little information and traits now found in other genera.
-This is especially true for isolated teeth, which were believed to be diagnostic for the genus until later research.
-Additionally, very little overlap exists between the C. saharicus neotype and remains found across North Africa, exacerbating this issue.
-This leaves many formerly Carcharodontosaurus remains as indeterminate carcharodontosaurid.
+In 2026, Sereno and colleagues mentioned the discovery of an associated partial skull and skeleton of Carcharodontosaurus sp. in siltstone strata of the Farak Formation, a Cenomanian-aged fossil formation located in northern Niger.
+The authors also recalled French geologist Hugues Faure's collection of isolated Carcharodontosaurus-like teeth from the Akarazeras site of the Farak Formation.